-- Dorset Rehabilitation Centre Performance Appraisal Recompletion Report a.
-Define the scope of clinical practice for clinicians, considering the clinical service capacity of the organisation and clinical services plan b.
-Monitor clinicians' practices to ensure that they are operating within their designated scope of clinical practice c.
+a.
+Define the scope of clinical practice for clinicians, considering the clinical service capacity of the organisation and clinical services plan

+- b.
+Monitor clinicians' practices to ensure that they are operating within their designated scope of clinical practice - c.
 Review the scope of clinical practice of clinicians periodically and whenever a new clinical service, procedure or technology is introduced or substantially altered

-The health service organisation has processes in place to define the scope of clinical practice for clinicians, considering the organisation's clinical service capacity and clinical services plan.
+The HSO has processes in place to define the scope of clinical practice for clinicians, considering the organisation's clinical service capacity and clinical services plan.
 It also monitors clinicians to ensure they are operating within their designated scope of clinical practice and periodically reviews this scope, particularly when a new clinical service, procedure, or technology is introduced or substantially altered.

-- Healthscope By Laws (03/07/2024) outline processes to define the scope of clinical practice for clinicians, monitor practices to ensure they are operating within their designated scope of practice and review the scope of practices of clinicians

-- Inclusion of Visiting Medical Officer (VMO) Scope of Practice in the National Audit Schedule 2024 with outcome data conducted by the HSO 11/2024 with compliance rate 100%

-- Sampling of VMO files through Cgov verified all relevant credentialing documentation required by the HSO.
-This includes the practitioner's scope of practice.
+- Healthscope By Laws (03/07/2024) outline processes to define the scope of clinical practice for clinicians, monitor practices to ensure they are operating within their designated scope of practice and review the scope of practices of clinicians - Inclusion of Visiting Medical Officer (VMO) Scope of Practice in the National Audit Schedule 2024 with outcome data conducted by the HSO 04/2024 with compliance rate 100% - Sampling of VMO files through Cgov verified all relevant credentialing documentation required by the HSO.
+This includes the practitioner's scope of practice. - Review of MAC Meeting Minutes (21/05/24; 20/08/24 & 19/11/24) verified the inclusion of credentialing as standing agenda item - Interview with HSO Medical Director confirming credentialing processes include the medical practitioner's scope of practice and consistent with the requirements as set out in Healthscope By Laws

-- Review of MAC Meeting Minutes (21/05/2024 & 27/08/2024) verified the inclusion of credentialing as standing agenda item a.
-Conducts processes to ensure that clinicians are credentialed, where relevant b.
+- a.
+Conducts processes to ensure that clinicians are credentialed, where relevant - b.
 Monitors and improves the effectiveness of the credentialing process